AST5220 – Cosmology II

 - you will be familiar with the principles and equations of Einstein General Relativity, and be able to solve them in some specific cases.

-- Being able to describe, qualitatively and quantitatively important epochs in the early Universe, such as inflation, recombination and the formation of cosmic microwave background radiation.
+- you will be able to describe, qualitatively and quantitatively important epochs in the early Universe, such as inflation, recombination and the formation of cosmic microwave background radiation.

-- Knowing how to obtain from the linearly perturbed Einstein equations the equations that describe the formation of structures in the universe, and solve them analytically and numerically.
+- you will know how to obtain equations from the linearly perturbed Einstein Equations that describe the formation of structures in the universe, and solve them analytically and numerically.

-- Understanding what are the main statistical observables which can be applied to large scale structure datasets, and from them obtain the main properties of our Universe, and the laws that describe it.
+- you will understand what the main statistical observables are, which can be applied to large scale structure datasets, and from them obtain the main properties of our Universe, and the laws that describe it.

 - you will be able to present the results of the numerical analysis together with a summary of the theory written up as a scientific article.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures for international applicants.